niemopen/niem-naming-design-rules/ndr6src.md

 **Rule 9-88:** Attribute augmentations are documented || Within a [message model](#def), an attribute reference that does not appear in the corresponding [reference schema document](#def) or [extension schema document](#def) MUST have the attribute `appinfo:augmentingNamespace` containing the namespace prefix or URI of the augmenting namespace.
 (NEW)

-Augmented XSD type definitions in a message model must include attribute augmentations so that the schema will validate all conforming messages. *(See [section 4.15.6, Attribute augmentations in message models](#4156-attribute-augmentations-in-message-models))*.
+Augmented XSD type definitions in a message model must include attribute augmentations so that the schema will validate all conforming messages. (see [section 4.15.6, Attribute augmentations in message models](#4156-attribute-augmentations-in-message-models)).

 -------